lancedb/lancedb/README.md

 * Production-scale vector search with no servers to manage.

-* Optimized for multi-modal data (text, images, videos, point clouds and more).
+* Store, query and filter vectors, metadata and multi-modal data (text, images, videos, point clouds, and more).

 * Native Python and Javascript/Typescript support (coming soon).

-* Combine attribute-based information with vectors and store them as a single source-of-truth.

 * Zero-copy, automatic versioning, manage versions of your data without needing extra infrastructure.

-* Ecosystem integrations: Apache-Arrow, Pandas, Polars, DuckDB and more on the way.
+* Ecosystem integrations with [LangChain 🦜️🔗](https://python.langchain.com/en/latest/modules/indexes/vectorstores/examples/lanecdb.html), [LlamaIndex 🦙](https://gpt-index.readthedocs.io/en/latest/examples/vector_stores/LanceDBIndexDemo.html), Apache-Arrow, Pandas, Polars, DuckDB and more on the way.

 LanceDB's core is written in Rust 🦀 and is built using <a href="https://github.com/eto-ai/lance">Lance</a>, an open-source columnar format designed for performant ML workloads.